NgenNo9/project-1-DateIRL/README.md

 ![Lighthouse Test after Image Optimisation](/assets/images/lighthouse-test-after-image-optimisation.png)

-Lighthouse repoirt aslo confirmed a high degree of accessibility achieving an overall score of 98%.
+Lighthouse report aslo confirmed a high degree of accessibility achieving an overall score of 98%.
 Contrast is high and the only image elements are the logo areas in both pages.
 Any visible images are decorative backgroiund images with no `alt-text` required.

 ### **Validation**